 Progressive lenses incorporate three prescriptions into a single pair of glasses.
 This allows you to do close-up work (such as reading a book), middle-distance work (such as browsing a website on a computer), and distance viewing (such as driving) without changing your glasses.
 They are also known as multifocal lenses.

-Progressive lenses are a modernised version of bifocal and trifocal lenses.
+Progressive lenses are a modernized version of bifocal and trifocal lenses.
 The lenses of both of these more traditional types of glasses have distinct lines.
 Progressives have a unified appearance.
 They're sometimes referred to as "no-line bifocals," but that's not quite correct.
 It is more accurate to refer to progressive lenses as "no-line trifocals."

 Bifocal lenses